TheCleverIdiott/drowsiness-detection/README.md

 <h1 align="center">Hi 👋, We are a group of students working on an AI Score prediction system.</h1>
 <h3 align="center">Our group consists of 4 members.
-Aritra Ghosh, Anoushka Sen, Aveepsa Sarkar, Subhojit Ghosh</h3>
+Aritra Ghosh, Anoushka Sen and Sarnabh Haldar</h3>

 _______________________________________________________________________________________________________________________________________________________________________